voucherifyio/voucherify-openapi/docs/guides/building_blocks/Customer.md

 - A [customer object](https://docs.voucherify.io/reference#the-customer-object) object is created and it stores all previously tracked data.
 You'll get `customer id` as part of the redemption response.
 - You can use the `customer_id` to [fetch](https://docs.voucherify.io/reference#read-customer) or [modify](https://docs.voucherify.io/reference#update-customer) the customer details.

-> :blue_book: Custom tracking ID
+> 📘 Custom tracking ID
 >
 > You can use your own client-side tracking identifier.
 If you call Voucherify.setIdentity("alice.morgan@domain.com"), you'll get a hashed value of your customer tracking token in the validate response.
 Using Voucherify tracking ids is recommended though.

-> :blue_book: Secure redemption request
+> 📘 Secure redemption request
 >
 > For security reasons, we can link a customer who validates a voucher with a customer who consumes it.
 Therefore, if you want to have a more secure integration with Voucherify API, please use customer `tracking id` in the redemption request.